C5 Use Class & Holiday Let Planning Permission UK — Architect's Guide

 How to Future-Proof Your Holiday Let or Airbnb Project

 • Design with Sensitivity: Show that your project will benefit the area.
-Thoughtful design, for example, using natural local materials, eco-friendly features, and providing ample parking, can demonstrate that your holiday let will be a well-considered addition to the community and local area.
+Thoughtful design, for example, using natural local materials, eco-friendly features, and providing adequate parking, can demonstrate that your holiday let will be a well-considered addition to the community and local area.
 Eco-Home features, such as off-grid energy systems, not only appeal to guests but also signal to locals and the broader community a care for the locality.

 Previous